Entanglement based observables for quantum impurities: Methods

-\paragraph{NRG-MPS for quantum impurities.}Coupling the dot-cavity molecule to its leads can change the occupation of the molecule and transport through it.
-Indeed, in experiments~\cite{rossler_transport_2015}, Kondo transport is observed, separated by exchange-blockade regions whenever the cavity couples strongly to the dot's electron spin.
-Until now, however, signatures of strong correlation with the leads were derived only via approximate methods, e.g., with a generalisation of the Meir-Wingreen formula for non-proportional coupling~\cite{dias_da_silva_conductance_2017}, via a perturbative treatment in $H_{\rm tun}$, or by using a Green's function equations of motion approach~\cite{ferguson_long-range_2017}.
-Here, we treat the system-environment couplings exactly.
-Instead, we approximate the environments by 1D Wilson chains~\cite{wilson_renormalization_1975,bulla_numerical_2008}, and we explore the properties of the open dot-cavity system using an MPS-based variant of NRG, introduced in Refs.~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}.
+Coupling the dot-cavity molecule to its leads can change the occupation of the molecule and transport through it.
+In experiments~\cite{rossler_transport_2015}, Kondo transport is observed, separated by exchange-blockade regions whenever the cavity couples strongly to the dot's electron spin.
+In Ref.~\cite{ferguson_long-range_2017}, a strong hybridisation between dot and cavity was assumed alongside a perturbative treatment with respect to the rest of the electronic environment.
+This observation led to the conjecture that the blockade regions form due to the formation of a spin-singlet between dot and cavity.
+Yet, it was not known whether this singlet is decoupled or influenced by the hybridisation with the environment.
+Here, instead, we treat the system-environment couplings exactly with the NRG-MPS method for quantum impurity systems~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}.